prettydiff/prettydiff/readme.md

 ```

 ## Usage
-The application run on the terminal with Node.js and in a web browser.
+The application runs on the terminal with Node.js and in a web browser.

+* To get started with Node try `node js/services commands`
+* To get started in a browser try this command with Node: `node js/services server` and then in your web browser go to http://localhost:9001

 ### Web Browser
 Executing in the web browser presents a handy GUI with interactive documentation immediately available.
 This is convenient when Node.js is not available or installing software is not allowed.